OpenEvalProject/evals/manuscripts/elife-29146/v1/manuscript.md

 BalaT belongs to the SLC22 family of transporters, which mediate sodium-independent transport of neurotransmitters, amino acids, and energy metabolites (Koepsell, 2013).
 We provide evidence that BalaT functions specifically in pigment cells as a β-alanine transporter, as BalaT mediated β-alanine transport in vitro, and is expressed predominately in retinal pigment cells.
 The reduced levels and altered distribution of β-alanine in the heads of balat null mutant flies supports this hypothesis. β-alanine is one of the two constituents of the naturally occurring dipeptides, carnosine and carcinine, and is considered rate-limiting for their synthesis.
 Both carnosine and carcinine are found in the retina where they exert protective effects.
 This is because they function as antioxidants, scavenging toxic activated oxygen species (Marchette et al., 2012; Pfister et al., 2011).
 There is evidence that several members of the SLC family of proteins that can transportβ-alanine are present in the retina, including taurine transporter (Slc6a6/TauT) (Liu et al., 1993).
 This suggests a conserved function for β-alanine trafficking in mammals and Drosophila.

-Our current work, together with previous reports, provides evidence for the formulation of a more complete histamine recycling pathway, which is critical for sustaining photoreceptor synaptic transmission (
+Our current work, together with previous reports, provides evidence for the formulation of a more complete histamine recycling pathway, which is critical for sustaining photoreceptor synaptic transmission (Figure 6).
+In this pathway, carcinine is synthesized in epithelial glial cells within the optic lamina, and is transported back to photoreceptor cells via the synaptic cleft.
+Once in the photoreceptor cells it is hydrolyzed into histamine and β-alanine by Tan, and histamine is used as neurotransmitter.
+Meanwhile, β-alanine is released via an unknown mechanism, and is subsequently delivered to and stored within pigment cells by BalaT.
+Finally, β-alanine is transported back to epithelial glia through the network of retinal pigment cells and laminar glia for histamine inactivation and carcinine synthesis.

 ![Figure 6.](https://cdn.elifesciences.org/articles/29146/elife-29146-fig6-v1.jpg)

 **Figure 6.:** Histamine is initially synthesized by histidine decarboxylase (Hdc) in photoreceptor cells (PR).
 Upon light stimulation, PRs release histamine into the synaptic cleft.
 Released histamine is quickly taken up by an unknown histamine transporter into epithelial glial cells that express Ebony.
 In these glia, histamine is conjugated to β-alanine, which inactivates histamine and generates carcinine.
 Carcinine is released into the synaptic cleft and subsequently internalized, via CarT, by the PRs.
 After carcinine is hydrolyzed to histamine and β-alanine by Tan hydrolase in the PR, histamine is re-packaged into synaptic vesicles, whereas β-alanine is delivered to and subsequently internalized, via the BalaT transporter, by retinal pigment cells (PCs).
 PCs can store β-alanine or deliver β-alanine to the laminar glia cells through a gap junction network involving Inx1 and Inx3, which are expressed in PCs.
 In glial cells, β-alanine is conjugated to histamine, and the cycle repeats.
-Moreover, β-alanine can be synthesized by Black, which is an aspartate decarboxylase that is expressed together with Ebony in optic lobe glia.DOI: http://dx.doi.org/10.7554/eLife.29146.024
+Moreover, β-alanine can be synthesized by Black, which is an aspartate decarboxylase that is expressed together with Ebony in optic lobe glia.

 ## Materials and methods

-## Fly stocks
+### Fly stocks

 The pyd1; b1 (su(r) rC; b1), UAS-inx1RNAi, UAS-inx2RNAi, and UAS-inx3RNAi flies were provided by the Bloomington Drosophila Stock Center.
 The nos-Cas9 flies were obtained from Dr. J. Ni at Tsinghua University, Beijing, China.
 The cart1 mutant flies were maintained in the lab of Dr. T. Wang (Xu et al., 2015).

-## Generation of balat mutant and knock-in flies
+### Generation of balat mutant and knock-in flies

 The balat1 and balat2 mutations were generated using the Cas9/sgRNA system (Xu et al., 2015).
 Briefly, two pairs of guide RNAs targeting the balat locus were designed (sgRNA1: ATATAGTGCGCTATCTTGAG, sgRNA2: GTGTCTACGTGGGACTGAGT, sgRNA3: GAGGCCGGAACACCGGTTTT) and cloned into the U6b-sgRNA-short vector.
 The sgRNA1 and sgRNA2 plasmids were used to generate the balat1 mutant flies, whereas sgRNA2 and sgRNA3 were used to generate the balat2 mutant flies.
 The plasmids were injected into the embryos of nos-Cas9 flies, and deletions were identified by PCR using the following primers: forward primer 5’-CGCCACCAGTTCCTGGAC-3’ and reverse primer 5’-CCAGATGTAAGAGACGCAGTG-3’.
 The balat-mcherry knock-in flies were generated as shown in Figure S3.
 Briefly, sgDNA sequence was designed and cloned into the U6b-sgRNA-short vector.
 Two fragments from the balat locus (−1327 to −38 and +380 to+1660, where + 1 represents the transcription start site) were subcloned into a pDM19-mcherry vector such that they were separated by the 3XP3-mcherry marker.
 The two plasmids were co-injected into the embryos of nos-Cas9 flies, and mCherry-positive progeny were identified.
 By crossing these flies with hs-Cre flies, the 3XP3 promoter region was deleted.
 The balat-mcherry flies were finally confirmed by PCR using the following primers: forward primer 5’-AATTAATTAATGCGCACGAGAGGCC-3’ and reverse primer 5’-TTCCACGATGGTGTAGTCCTCGTTG-3’.

-## Generation of plasmid constructs and transgenic flies
+### Generation of plasmid constructs and transgenic flies

 20 head-enriched potential transporters and the balat cDNA sequences were amplified from cDNA clones obtained from DGRC (Drosophila Genomics Resource Center, Bloomington, IN, USA).
 The mouse GAT3 cDNA sequences were amplified from mouse liver cDNA obtained from mRNA.
 Their entire CDS sequences were subcloned into the pCDNA3 vector (Invitrogen, Carlsbad, USA) for expression in HEK293T cells and PIB vector (Invitrogen, Carlsbad, USA) for expression in S2 cells.
 To construct PninaE-balat, Ppdh-balat, and PGMR-balat, the entire coding region of balat was amplified from cDNA clones and subcloned into the pninaE-attB, ppdh-attB and pGMR-attB vectors (Xu et al., 2015).
 These constructs were injected into M(vas-int.Dm) ZH-2A;M(3xP3-RFP.attP) ZH-86Fb embryos, and transformants were identified on the basis of eye color.
 The 3xP3-RFP.attP locus was removed by crossing with P(Crey) flies.
 HEK 293 T cells was obtained from ATCC (RRID:CVCL_0063) and S2 cells was obtained from Drosophila Genomics Resource Center (RRID:CVCL_Z232), which have been tested for contamination of bacteria, yeast, mycoplasma and virus and has been characterized by isozyme and karyotype analysis.

-## Electroretinogram recordings
+### Electroretinogram recordings

 ERGs were recorded as described (Xu et al., 2015).
 Briefly, two glass microelectrodes were filled with Ringer’s solution and placed on the surfaces of the compound eye and thorax (one each surface).
 The source light intensity was ~2000 lux, and the light color was orange (source light was filtered using a FSR-OG550 filter).
 ERG signals were amplified with a Warner electrometer IE-210, and recorded with a MacLab/4 s A/D converter and the clampelx 10.2 program (Warner Instruments, Hamden, USA).

-## β-alanine, histamine, and GABA uptake assay
+### β-alanine, histamine, and GABA uptake assay

 Alanine, β-[3-3H (N)] (30–60 Ci/mM, American radiolabeled chemicals, Saint Louis, USA) uptake was measured as described (Tomi et al., 2008).
 Briefly, pcDNA3/RFP/BalaT or mock-transfected HEK293T cells were cultured in 12-well plates (BD-Falcon) and washed with 1 mL extracellular fluid (ECF) buffer consisting of 120 mM NaCl, 25 mM NaHCO3, 3 mM KCl,1.4 mM CaCl2,1.2 mM MgSO4, 0.4 mM K2HPO4,10 mM D-glucose, and 10 mM Hepes (pH 7.4) at 37°C. Uptake was initiated by applying 200 μL ECF buffer containing 7400 Bq [3H] β-alanine at 37°C. After 10 min, uptake was terminated by removing the solution, and cells were washed with 1 mL ice-cold ECF buffer.
 The cells were then solubilized in 1 N NaOH and subsequently neutralized.
 An aliquot was taken to measure radioactivity and protein content using a liquid scintillation counter and a DC protein assay kit (Bio-rad, USA), respectively, with bovine serum albumin as a standard.
 Histamine, histamine [ring, Methylenes-3H(N)] dihydrochloride, (10–40 Ci/mM, American radiolabeled chemicals, Saint Louis, USA), and GABA, 4-amino-n-[2, 3-3H]butyric acid ([3H]GABA, 30–60 Ci/mmol, PerkinElmer, Waltham, Massachusetts, USA) uptake assays were initiated by applying 200 μL ECF buffer containing 7400 Bq radiolabeled histamine or radiolabeled GABA.
 The mixture was incubated for 30 min.
 The continuous procedures are similar to the β-alanine transport assay.

-## Immunohistochemistry
+### Immunohistochemistry

 Fly head sections (10 μm thick) were prepared from adults that were frozen in OCT medium (Tissue-Tek, Torrance, USA).
 Immunolabeling was performed on cryosections sections with rabbit anti-β-alanine (1:200, Abcam, USA; RRID:AB_305476), rat anti-RFP (1:200, Chromotek, Germany; RRID:AB_2336064), rabbit anti-PDH (1:200; RRID:AB_2570065) (Wang et al., 2010) as primary antibodies.
 Cells transfected with BalaT-3XFLAG were incubated with mouse monoclonal anti-Flag M2 antibody (1:200, Sigma-Aldrich, USA; RRID:AB_439685) and.
 Goat anti-rabbit lgG conjugated to Alexa 488 (1:500, Invitrogen, USA; RRID:AB_143165), goat anti-rat lgG conjugated to Alexa 568 (1:500, Invitrogen, USA; RRID:AB_2534121), and goat anti-mouse lgG conjugated to Alexa 647 (1:500, Jackson ImmunoResearch, USA; RRID:AB_2535805) were used as secondary antibodies.
 Phalloidin conjugated to Alexa 650 (1:500, Thermo scientific, Germany; RRID:AB_2532159) and DAPI (1:1000, Life Technologies, USA; RRID:AB_2307445) was used to indicate photoreceptor cells and nucleus respectively.
 The images were recorded with a Nikon A1-R confocal microscope.

-## The phototaxis assay
+### The phototaxis assay

 Flies were dark adapted for 15 min before phototaxis assay, as described (Xu et al., 2015).
 Phototaxis index was calculated by dividing the total number of flies by the number of flies that walked above the mark.
 At least three groups of flies were collected for each genotype and three repeats were made for each group.
 Each group contained ≥20 flies.
 Results were expressed as the mean of the mean values for the three groups.

-## RNA extraction and qPCR
+### RNA extraction and qPCR

 Total RNA was prepared from the heads of 3-day-old flies using Trizol reagent (Invitrogen, Carlsbad, USA), followed by TURBO DNA-free DNase treatment (Ambion, Austin, USA).
 Total cDNA was synthesized using an iScript cDNA synthesis kit (Bio-Rad Laboratories, USA). iQ SYBR green supermix was used for real-time PCR (Bio-Rad Laboratories, USA).
 Three different samples were collected from each genotype.
 The primers used for qPCR were as follows: